- Contact Us

 General public vaccination cost

-See below for times and locations for Fall 2018
+Beat the flu, SFU!
+See below for times and locations for Fall 2019.

-If you missed getting your flu vaccination at the recent campus flu clinics, Health & Counselling is offering both publicly funded and paid ($21) flu shots to FIC students and SFU students, faculty and staff.
+If you missed getting your flu vaccination at the Fall 2019 campus flu clinics, Health & Counselling Services is offering both publicly funded and paid ($21) flu shots to FIC and SFU students, faculty and staff.

 James Douglas Safe Study Area